7 Reasons to Check Your House Value (and Where to Get an Estimate)

 How much equity have you gained in this crazy market?
 HomeLight’s tool uses recent sales records, market trends, and your home’s last sales price to provide a preliminary estimate of value in under two minutes.

-Housing shortages and increased demand driven by COVID have resulted in higher home prices.
-This increases the chances that your home is worth more now than when you bought it.
-But if you’re not sure how to check house value – and if you don’t even know where to find out – we’ll help you understand how to find out, why you need to know, and when you need to know what your home is worth.
+But if you’re not sure how to check house value or even where to start, we’ll help you understand how to find out, why it’s important, and when you need to know your home’s worth.

 We’ll start by providing a Home Value Estimator (HVE) tool that can give you a rough idea, but we’ll also explain why these Automated Valuation Models (AVMs) are merely a starting point and shouldn’t be relied on for conclusive numbers.